Floods in Singapore: Saturday, 10 November 2018

 Flash floods were reported along Choa Chu Kang Way to Choa Chu Kang Avenue 1, Bukit Batok West Avenue 5 (near Esso petrol station and Bukit Batok Driving Centre).
 PUB claimed that about 100mm of rain was recorded between 4.40pm and 6pm at Bukit Panjang, 40 per cent of the average monthly rainfall in November.

 2019

 Monday, 3 June 2019

 Heavy rains on Monday afternoon led to flash floods over Commonwealth Lane and Craig Road at approximately 1.24pm, with both lanes affected.
 Four minutes later, floodwaters subsided along Commonwealth Lane.
 At 2.06pm, it is also reported that flooding in Craig Road have also receded.

 Monday, 2 December 2019

 Heavy rain in the afternoon has led to flash floods over Jurong East and Choa Chu Kang, making traffic impassable at a point of time.

 2020

 Thursday, 30 April 2020

-Heavy rain in the afternoon resulted in flash flooding in some areas in the central and East.
-Areas affected are as Jalan Teliti and Upper Paya Lebar.
+Thundery showers over Paya Lebar, Punggol and Hougang caused flash floods in the areas which lasted less than 30 minutes.
+The flash floods was caused by roadside drains inability to cope with the "intense rainfall".
+The rainfall recorded, 128.4mm, was one of the highest recorded over past 30 years.
+Sandbags were provided by PUB officers to affected residents.